mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 to `quantity`.
 The `PO` parameter satisfies a [`PointOriginFor`](#PointOriginFor-concept) concept and specifies the origin of our measurement scale.

-Each `quantity_point` internally stores a `quantity` object which represents a _displacement vector_ from the predefined origin.
+Each `quantity_point` internally stores a `quantity` object, which represents a _displacement vector_ from the predefined origin.
 Thanks to this, an instantiation of a `quantity_point` can be considered as a model of a vector space from such an origin.

 Forcing the user to manually predefine an origin for every domain may be cumbersome and discourage users from using such abstractions at all.
-This is why by default, the `PO` template parameter is initialized with the `default_point_origin(R)` that provides the quantity points' scale zeroth point using the following rules:
+This is why, by default, the `PO` template parameter is initialized with the `default_point_origin(R)` that provides the quantity points' scale zeroth point using the following rules: